saifalafeefi/Pantry-Bot/README_UPDRAFT_DISTRIBUTION.md

 # 📱 App Distribution with Updraft

-Quick guide for wireless app distribution without App Store or Play Store.
+Quick guide for wireless app distribution with automatic OTA updates - no App Store or Play Store needed!

 ## 🎯 Overview